 During the last decade or so, there was a trend for all things outrageous.
 Some luxury yachts are now bigger (and more expensive) than some frigates.
 Some of the most expensive luxury grand tourers are faster (and more expensive) than some private planes.
-And then there are luxury wristwatches that are often more expensive than the aforementioned yachts and sports cars and, in some cases, are larger than an old school desktop alarm clocks (well, that’s a bit of exaggeration on my part.)
-Anyway, you get the idea: people with millions of dollars to burn seem to be desperate to put capital C’s into “conspicuous consumption”.
+And then there are luxury wristwatches that are often more expensive than the aforementioned yachts and sports cars and, in some cases, are larger than old-school desktop alarm clocks (well, that’s a bit of exaggeration on my part.)
+Anyway, you get the idea: people with millions of dollars to burn are desperate to put capital C’s into “conspicuous consumption”.
 They want to be seen from a distance, perhaps, even from low Earth orbit.

 That’s why I feel an extreme pleasure presenting you with this new A. Lange & Sohne Saxonia Thin (ref.
-211.032) hand wound wristwatch.
-It daringly defeats the supersizing trend offering you deliciously compact case that seems to be just a bit oversized in order to house the gorgeously finished in-house mechanism that powers it.
-Elegant and ergonomic, it is a perfect example of an impressive result that can be achieved by simply following the famous “Form Follows Function” principle with a just a tiny grain of Bauhaus approach added for the flavor.
+211.032).
+The new member of the Saxonia collection daringly defeats the current “supersizing” trend offering you a deliciously compact case that is just a bit oversized in order to house the gorgeously finished in-house mechanism that powers it.
+Elegant and ergonomic, it is a perfect example of an impressive result that can be achieved by simply following the famous “Form Follows Function” principle with just a tiny grain of Bauhaus approach added for the flavor.

 Presented in a rose gold case 40.00 mm in diameter and only 5.90 mm in height, this is the thinnest timepiece in Lange’s whole product range.

-In fact, although clearly not the candidate for the title of the thinnest watch in the world, the new A. Lange & Sohne Saxonia Thin has very few serious competitors, even among the major Swiss watch brands.
+In fact, although not a candidate for the title of the thinnest timepiece in the world, the Saxonia Thin has few serious competitors, even among the major Swiss-based brands.